-Netflix’s “The Seven Husbands of Evelyn Hugo” Movie Officially Has a Director
+“The Seven Husbands of Evelyn Hugo” Is Finally Getting a Movie

 Taylor Jenkins Reid fans, rejoice!
-Netflix announced back in March 2022 that it’s adapting Reid’s best-selling novel “The Seven Husbands of Evelyn Hugo” into a movie.
-At the time, the streamer shared that the adaptation will be written by Liz Tigelaar, who served as the showrunner for other book-to-screen adaptations like “Little Fires Everywhere” and “Tiny Beautiful Things.”
-Netflix also revealed that Reid will serve as executive producer on the film alongside Margaret Chernin.
-And on June 29, the highly anticipated movie finally got a director: Leslye Headland.
+Netflix announced on March 24 that it’s adapting Reid’s best-selling novel “The Seven Husbands of Evelyn Hugo” into a movie for the streamer.
+It will be written by Liz Tigelaar, who served as the showrunner for another book-to-screen adaptation, “Little Fires Everywhere.”
+Reid will serve as executive producer alongside Margaret Chernin.

-Reid’s book was first released in 2017 and has since grown a massive following of fans.
-That year, it won the Goodreads Choice Award for historical fiction, and it’s become a perennial favorite on BookTok.
-Freeform was previously working on an adaptation but Reid confirmed in 2021 that they no longer had a series in the works.
-Meanwhile, another of Reid’s novels, “Daisy Jones & the Six,” was adapted into a miniseries for Amazon Prime Video and released this past March.
-Many of Reid’s other books also have adaptations in the works.
+The book was was first released in 2017, and quickly grew a massive following of fans.
+That year, it won the Goodreads Choice Award for historical fiction, and it’s become a perennial favourite on BookTok.
+Freeform was previously working on an adaptation, but Reid confirmed in 2021 that they no longer had a series in the works.
+Meanwhile, another of Reid’s novels, “Daisy Jones & the Six,” is being turned into a series for Amazon Prime.

 There’s no word yet on casting for “Evelyn Hugo,” though fans across social media surely have tons of ideas.
 Netflix hasn’t announced a release date or director yet, so readers will have to be patient!